 What do you associate with lettuce?
 I guess most of you would say a refreshing, healthy bowl of salad.
 Do you know it’s also very nice when cooked and served with Chinese oyster sauce?
 Today I’d like to introduce one of the most popular Chinese vegetable dishes: Iceberg lettuce with oyster sauce (蚝油生菜).

-- Leave for 1 minute then drain immediately (it takes less time if you are blanching a smaller amount of lettuce).
+- Leave it to sit for no more than a minute then drain immediately.
+If you are blanching a smaller amount of lettuce, reduce the time accordingly.

 Garlic provides another key flavour.
 Use thinly sliced pieces if you fancy a nice look, or crush the garlic if you’d like to enhance the garlicky taste.
 But no matter what, be generous with it!

 This classic lettuce with oyster sauce demonstrates how you can cook vegetables in a very simple yet delicious way.
 Iceberg lettuce is used in the traditional version, but I found romaine lettuce works very well too.

 In fact, you can blanch other vegetables, such as broccoli, asparagus, snow peas, pak choi, then serve with the same sauce.
 Be aware that you would need to adjust the amount of time required for blanching different vegetables.
 For example, it takes 3-4 mins to cook through broccoli in boiling water.